-All immigrant visa applicants must complete and file DS-260 Form and DS-261 Form online.
-Learn how to fill out the forms in SelfLawyer’s guide.
+All immigrant visa applicants must complete and file DS-260 online.

 What is DS-260 Form?

-Form DS-260 (Immigrant Visa and Alien Registration Application) is the first step in the application process to become a permanent resident (green card holder) of the United States.
+Form DS-260 (Immigrant Visa and Alien Registration Application) is the second step in the application process to obtain an immigrant visa.

 Form DS-260 is an online visa application that must be completed and submitted through the National Visa Center’s website.